tyler-emdur/mathibex.com/README.md

 Go into the folder by running `cd Math-Ibex`

+Then go into the sub folder by running `cd Math-Ibex` again

 Then run `pip install requirements.txt`

-Then go into the sub folder by running `cd Math-Ibex`

 Finally run `python3 main.py`